Nigel Farage ‘not interested in Wales’, Starmer claims

 Reform is looking to end Labour’s 26 years of domination at the Senedd elections in May next year.

-Labour performed poorly in this year’s local elections in England, which saw Nigel Farage’s party win a swathe of council seats.
+Labour performed poorly in this year’s local elections in England, which saw Mr Farage’s party win a swathe of council seats.

 Taking aim at Mr Farage, Sir Keir said the Clacton MP is “a wolf in Wall Street clothing”.